AI certification initiatives could prove very useful to legal industry, experts say

 The AI certification project is a partnership between the University of Toronto’s Schwartz Reisman Institute for Technology and Society, which Hadfield directs, and AI Global, a nonprofit focused on advancing responsible and ethical AI.

 The overarching goal of the effort launched late last year is to build an international framework to designate AI systems across a wide range of industries as responsible, ethical and fair.
 Proponents argue a third-party certification regime is needed to limit the harms that AI technologies can produce, including bias and privacy breaches.

 “We know there are a lot of potential risks and issues to address with AI that are new on the horizon,” Hadfield says.
-“One of things we are hoping for with a global certification mark is both to develop some of the techniques for evaluating AI systems and also provide an independent third-party verification process.”
+“One of the things we are hoping for with a global certification mark is both to develop some of the techniques for evaluating AI systems and also provide an independent third-party verification process.”

 Members of the legal industry say the University of Toronto/AI Global certification project is one of several similar efforts underway that would be beneficial to the law firms implementing AI tools or advising their clients about how to do so.

 The IEEE Standards Association is among the other organizations active in the realm of certifying AI systems.
 The association announced in February 2020 it had completed the first phase of work for its Ethics Certification Program for Autonomous and Intelligent Systems.